 Chick-fil-A, Inc. founder S. Truett Cathy established the Team Member Scholarship program in 1973 to encourage Chick-fil-A restaurant employees to further their education.
 At that time, the program was the only one of its kind offered by a quick-service restaurant chain.
 In 1996, the company replaced the Team Member Scholarship with the Leadership Scholarship program, which places a greater emphasis on a restaurant employee's community service and leadership abilities.
 According to the Council for Aid to Education, no other company in terms of size does as much in the scholarship area as Chick-fil-A.

 Through its Leadership Scholarship program, Chick-fil-A has offered more than $34 million in financial assistance to more than 34,000 restaurant team members who have attended more than 3,100 colleges, universities and other educational institutions throughout the country.
-The company will award $1.75 million in scholarships to its restaurant team members in 2014.
+The company will award $1.825 million in scholarships to 1,800 restaurant team members in 2015.

 Eligibility requires that restaurant employees complete their high school education, enroll in college, are active in their schools and communities, demonstrate a solid work ethic, and possess strong leadership abilities, good teamwork and a desire to succeed.